 - Staff are able to treat minor cuts and scrapes that occur at school.
-In the case of a significant injury or if the staff determines the student needs to see a health care provider, the school will notify the parent/guardian. - If a head injury (collision with another child, bump, etc.) occurs at school, parents/guardians will be notified.
-If a student has a concussion the School Nurse or administrator will reach out to parents to have the Certification of Readiness to Return to School form filled out so we can prepare for the student's return to school.
+In the case of a significant injury or if school staff determine the student needs to see a health care provider, the school will contact the parent/guardian. - If a head injury (collision with another child, bump, etc.) occurs at school, parents/guardians will be notified as soon as possible.
+If a student experiences a concussion, the School Nurse or an administrator will reach out to parents for certification of readiness to return to school.
+This allows us to prepare for the student's return to school.